The Intercom effect: How to grow from $1-50 million Annual Recurring Revenue in 3 years

 Ultimately, Collins said, the metrics you’ll measure will set the tone for what you’ll produce.
 If you’re chasing video views, it’ll obviously be video.
 For traffic, it might be clickbait.
 And on and on.

 The question here, however, is worth – or value.
 Chasing traffic and creating clickbait might cause your charts to spike upwards and to the right, but will it actively move the needle by driving conversions?

 It’s about balance and striking the line between metrics and ROI.
 Leads can’t be ignored – especially in tech and SaaS, where brand recognition is nice but companies live or die by subscriber count.

 4. Share your organisation’s knowledge

-No one cares what we thinks as marketers.
+No one cares what us marketers thinks.
 It’s a point Collins was quick to stress and it’s one we’ve discussed previously: no one is putting marketers on the cover of magazines.

 Companies take a misstep when they attempt to “do” content marketing, i.e. it’s a box they’re ticking for the sake of it.
 No one just “does” strategic meetings or group marketing or other digital activities – so treat content with the respect it deserves if it’s a tactic you’re going to fully embrace.

 Top-down buy-in is imperative, though it can be difficult in a busy organisation – or if it’s a pet project for the CEO, who likes to “do” a bit of writing.
 Instead, play to ego and establish your higher-ups as thought leaders.